oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 component ({{RFC3986}} Section 3.4), which MUST be retained when adding additional query parameters.
 The endpoint URI MUST NOT include a fragment component.

-#### Endpoint Request Confidentiality

-The redirection endpoint SHOULD require the use of TLS as described in {{tls-version}} when the requested response type is `code`, or when the redirection request will result in the transmission of sensitive credentials over an open network.
-If TLS is not available, the authorization server SHOULD warn the resource owner about the insecure endpoint prior to redirection (e.g., display a message during the authorization request).

-Lack of transport-layer security can have a severe impact on the security of the client and the protected resources it is authorized to access.
-The use of transport-layer security is particularly critical when the authorization process is used as a form of delegated end-user authentication by the client (e.g., third-party sign-in service).

 #### Registration Requirements